Do You Have To Pay Back Leverage?

 Do you have to pay back leverage in forex?

-Once you open the trade you will have the full trade value of $60.000 in the market.
+Once the trade is open, the full trade value of $60,000 is active in the market.

-The margin capital ($600) goes back into your trading account after deducting losses or adding profits.
+The margin capital ($600) returns to the trading account after deducting losses or adding profits.

 In forex, the same rules apply for both short and long trades.

-Do you have to pay back leverage in crypto?
+Do you have to pay back leverage in crypto trading?

 The same rules apply to crypto trading as to any other market.